mal19992/sqlps/README.md

 to SQL using some kind of DSL
-is not always a good idea as generated SQL often has it's own structural components and a better approach is to use scala structures generating a piece of SQL, these structures are are then manually combined to an SQL request.
+is not always a good idea as generated SQL often has it's own structural components and a better approach is to use scala structures generating a piece of SQL; these structures are are then manually combined to an SQL request.

 For reading the data a wrapper of